biases cognitive effects fallacies deception with statistics effective business writing body language

 (Try it on yourself: Can you remember the sound of a dropped glass shattering?)

 Eyes Go Middle Right.
 Imagining what a sound might be.

 (Try it on yourself: Imagine the sound of stepping on a squeaky dog toy.)

 Eyes Go Down Right.
 Accessing an emotion.

 (Try it on yourself: Where's your first pet now?)

 Eyes Go Down Left.
 Talking to yourself.

 (Try it on yourself: So, how are you today?)

 These eye movements are quite easy to spot.
 Unfortunately though, they're difficult to interpret.
-If a person is telling you a lie, he could be remembering what he's said previously (eyes generally go top left), or he could be constructing the lie (eyes generally go top right), or a bit of both.
-If he's telling you the truth, he will recall the truth (eyes top left) or might be deciding how it affects him (eyes top right), or a bit of both.
+If a person is telling you a lie, they could be remembering what they've said previously (eyes generally go top left), or they could be constructing the lie (eyes generally go top right), or a bit of both.
+If they're telling you the truth, they will recall the truth (eyes top left) or might be deciding how it affects them (eyes top right), or a bit of both.
 And there will probably be some emotion accessing (eyes bottom right) thrown in the mix too.
 On its own, an eye movement is inconclusive, but it ought to be added to the equation along with the other tells.

 - Do you disagree with something on this page?